chimera-linux/cports/Packaging.md

 These variables are mandatory:

 * `pkgname` *(str)* The primary package name, must match template name.
-* `version` *(str)* The package version, applies to all subpackages.
+* `pkgver` *(str)* The package version, applies to all subpackages.
 Must follow the correct format for the `apk` package manager.
-* `revision` *(int)* The revision number for the package.
-When changes are made to the template that require rebuilding of the package, the revision is incremented by one.
+* `pkgrel` *(int)* The release number for the package.
+When changes are made to the template that require rebuilding of the package, this is is incremented by one.
 The initial value should be zero.
+When bumping to a new version, it should be reset back to zero.
 * `pkgdesc` *(str)* A short, one line description of the package.
 Should be kept at 72 characters or shorter.
 In general, this should not begin with an article (`the` is sometimes permissible), and should not end with a period.